aws/aws-database-encryption-sdk-dynamodb/specification/dynamodb-encryption-client/ddb-support.md

 AddSensitiveBeacons MUST NOT operate on [compound beacons](../searchable-encryption/beacons.md#compound-beacon) that only have [non-sensitive parts](../searchable-encryption/beacons.md#compound-beacon-initialization).

-For every configured compound beacons which does not only contain non sensitive parts that can be successfully built from the attributes in the input AttributeMap, AddSensitiveBeacons MUST add an attribute named aws_dbe_b_NAME, where NAME is the name of the beacon.
+For all other configured beacons that can be successfully built from the attributes in the input AttributeMap, AddSensitiveBeacons MUST add an attribute named aws_dbe_b_NAME, where NAME is the name of the beacon.